 The Memorial to Enslaved Laborers at the University of Virginia began with a student-led effort in 2010 and is a shining example of student self-governance.
-The memorial will acknowledge and honor the estimated 5,000 individuals who built and maintained the University.
-In addition to clearing land, digging foundations, fetching water, chopping and stacking wood, cleaning, and completing daily chores for UVA students and professors, they engaged in highly skilled labor—including cooking, molding and firing brick, complex carpentry work, roofing, transporting and carving quarried stone, blacksmithing, and making clothing, All these men, women, and children lived with dignity, resisted oppression, and aspired for freedom.
+The memorial will acknowledge and honor the 4,000 or more individuals who built and maintained the University.
+In addition to clearing land, digging foundations, fetching water, chopping and stacking wood, cleaning, and completing daily chores for students and professors, they engaged in highly skilled labor—including cooking, molding and firing brick, complex carpentry work, roofing, transporting and carving quarried stone, blacksmithing, and making clothing, All these men, women, and children lived with dignity, resisted oppression, and aspired for freedom.

 For more than four decades, the entire University was a site of enslavement.
 Now, we’re confronting our past, uncovering new knowledge, and using that knowledge to teach, heal, and shape the future.